+In 1996, the Federal Agricultural Improvement and Reform Act added provisions to the ConAct to impose term limits on direct and guaranteed operating loans administered by FSA.
+The term limits were suspended by Congress in 2002, 2006, and most recently by the 2008 Farm Bill which extended the suspension through December 31, 2010.
 The reported bill eliminates the 15-year lifetime term limits for guaranteed operating loans, and modifies the 7-year lifetime term limits for direct operating loans.
 For guaranteed operating loans, the term limits were eliminated, as the program is self-sufficient without cost to the American taxpayer and assists commercial lenders in offering needed credit.
-For direct operating loans, for every three consecutive years a borrower does not take out a loan from FSA, a borrower gains one additional year of eligibility.
-The change to direct operating loans addresses the potential of future down cycles for farmers and ranchers, and encourages graduation to commercial credit.

-TITLE VI-RURAL DEVELOPMENT

-As in Title V, this title of the reported bill contains significant legislative language to streamline and reorganize the Consolidated Farm and Rural Development Act of 1961, Public Law 87-128, (ConAct) so as to improve the administration of authorized programs and to simplify the process for those seeking assistance.
+For direct operating loans, borrower eligibility was extended from a 7-year limit to a 10year limit, which brings the program in line with the definition of a beginning farmer.
+Also, for every year a borrower does not take out a direct loan from FSA, a borrower gains one additional year of eligibility in the direct program.
+This approach will simplify the program and will address potential future down cycles for farmers and ranchers.
+The bill continues policies that encourage graduation to commercial credit by all FSA borrowers.
+The reported bill also allows borrowers who may be delinquent on youth loans to still qualify for federal student loans.
+While it is important for young borrowers to repay these small-dollar loans, it is also important that the law does not deny students educational opportunities.
+The bill requires the USDA to make operating loans to farmers who produce local or regional food products.
+Additionally, it requires the Secretary to train loan officers to lend to these local and regional food producers, to develop ways to value local and regional food in a way that can be used to facilitate lending, to establish price histories for local and regional food production, and to conduct outreach to local and regional food producers.
+The bill also mandates that the Farm Credit Administration review its rules no later than 60 days after the bill's enactment to insure that the rules reflect Congressional intent that Farm Credit System institutions' oversight of executive compensation practices be transparent and reflect the important responsibility of each institution's elected board of directors to oversee such practices.
+TITLE VI-RURAL DEVELOPMENT As in Title V, this title of the reported bill contains significant legislative language to streamline and reorganize the Consolidated Farm and Rural Development Act of 1961, Public Law 87-128, (ConAct) so as to improve the administration of authorized programs and to simplify the process for those seeking assistance.
 The legislative text in Title VI is also the result of that effort.
 The general authorities for rural development are continued but have been organized into specific subtitles.
 In carrying out the programs and activities authorized in the rural development title, the Committee again expects that the Secretary will continue to operate such programs and activities in accordance with the regulations and procedures in effect on the date of enactment of this Act to the extent that they are consistent with the requirements applicable to such programs and activities provided in this Act.